Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

-Having neither a wood-fired oven or crème fraîche readily available, the following recipe is the one I use.
-In fact, this one is made without yeast, so it goes so quickly.
-From start to finish, it can be on the table in just over one hour.
+Having neither a wood-fired oven or crème fraiche readily available, the following recipe is the one I use.
+In fact, I use an unleavened dough, making it extra fast.

-I've not done it this way, but this is what I've been told: If you have a pizza stone, you can use it by preheating it in the oven for about half an hour at 500°F near the top of the oven.
-Transfer the unbaked Flammkuchen to the stone, just as you would a pizza.
-This should bake in about 10 minutes.
-If needed, turn the broiler on for about 3 minutes to brown the top.
+I've not done it this way, but this is what I've been told: If you have a baking stone, you can use it by preheating it in the oven for about half an hour at 500°F near the top of the oven.

 If you do it this way, do let me know how it turns out. :)

-Here I'm making Flammkuchen with sliced asparagus, caramelized onions, and rendered diced bacon.
+Here I'm making flammkuchen with sliced asparagus, caramelized onions, and rendered diced bacon.
 This is going to be SO good!

 This one is ready for the oven.

-45 minutes |
+45 minutes

-30 minutes |
+30 minutes

 Dough: